ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM

-Compared Method A with Method B, it can be observed that for urban scenes such as sequences 00 and 02 (scenes with a high density of dynamic objects like vehicles and pedestrians), the addition of the Dynamic Segmentation Head effectively filters out interference from dynamic objects, leading to a reduction in APE.
-When comparing Method B with Method C, although the APE on sequences 00 and 02 slightly increases after incorporating the Importance Scoring Head, under conditions with added random noise, Method C exhibits a significantly lower APE than Method B on sequence 01, while the difference between the two methods is minimal on sequences 00 and 02.
+When compared Method B with Method C, although the APE on sequences 00 and 02 slightly increases after incorporating the Importance Scoring Head, under conditions with added random noise, Method C exhibits a significantly lower APE than Method B on sequence 01, while the difference between the two methods is minimal on sequences 00 and 02.
 The reason may lie in the fact that for scenes with frequent loop closures (e.g., sequences 00 and 02), loop closure detection can mitigate cumulative errors caused by noise points to some extent; however, for scenes with fewer loop closures (e.g., sequence 01), it is challenging to eliminate cumulative errors through loop closure detection alone.
 Method C, by leveraging the Importance Scoring Head to assign contribution scores to each feature point pair, can mitigate the impact of noise points to a certain degree, with more pronounced effects particularly in scenes with fewer loop closures.
-Finally, comparing Method D with Method C, although Method D shows a slight increase in APE on sequence 01, the added GLI-GCN module further enhances the mapping accuracy in loop-closure regions for sequences 00 and 01.
+Finally, compared Method D with Method C, although Method D shows a slight increase in APE on sequence 01, the added GLI-GCN module further enhances the mapping accuracy in loop-closure regions for sequences 00 and 01.

-Furthermore, to further validate the robustness of ADA-DPM under noise conditions, we compared test results under different noise point ratios (with maximum noise point ratios of 10\%, 20\%, 30\%, 40\%, and 50\%), as shown in \hyperref[table3]{Table 3}.
-As can be observed from \hyperref[table3]{Table 3}, even when noise is applied to 50\% of the point cloud, ADA-DPM is still capable of completing globally consistent trajectory estimation.
+Furthermore, to further validate the robustness of ADA-DPM under noise conditions, we compared test results under different noise point ratios (with maximum noise point ratios of 10\%, 20\%, 30\%, 40\%, and 50\%), as shown in Table \hyperref[table4]{4}.
+As can be observed from Table \hyperref[table4]{4}, even when noise is applied to 50\% of the point cloud, ADA-DPM is still capable of completing globally consistent trajectory estimation.